-The development will not remove or damage the habitat of threatened species.
-The vacant area of which the proposed building will be constructed on, is disturbed and does not possess any significant vegetation.
+The vacant ground layer area of which the proposed building will be constructed on, is disturbed and does not possess any significant vegetation.
+The development will not remove threatened flora species.

 The proposed development will not likely result in any long term environmental effects.
 Once the building is established and works are completed it will not impact the quality of the environment.